MRBBATES1/CustomEmojis/README.md

 __Description:__

-This is my Custom Emojis pack used to showcase how to add custom emojis.
+This is my Custom Emojis Behaviour and Resource pack used to showcase my how to video on how to add custom emojis into minecraft.

-This has an additional bonus of including a bonus beahviour pack that allows you to use the emojis in chat.
+If you are adding 'CustomEmojisBP' to your world you must enable the gametest toggle, otherwise this behaviour pack wont work.

 __Featured In:__

-nothing
+<i>nothing</i>